martinorkuma/martinorkuma/README.md

 - 📫 How to reach me on [LinkedIn.](https://www.linkedin.com/in/martin-orkuma/)

 **Technical Skills:**
-Excel, SQL, R Programming, Python, Bash (WSL), Tableau, and Power BI.
+R Programming, Python, Bash (WSL), Tableau, and Power BI.

 <!---
 martinorkuma/martinorkuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.